 4. SET A BUDGET AND ADD 20 PERCENT

 Need I say more?
 A makeover can turn into a black hole very quickly.
-Even if I'm only adding a $15 diy project, I set my budget and add a 20 percent markup.
+Even if I'm only adding a $15 diy project, I set my budget and add a 20 percent.
+(A standard contingency budget may range from 15-25%.)
 Sometimes items will cost more than anticipated.
 The extra cushion helps ease the shock a bit.

 Using a simple spreadsheet, I list every item I plan to purchase for the space, along with the maximum amount I'm willing to pay for it.
 I then create a third column to enter the actual cost.
 This helps me to stay committed to the budget I've set.

 This is the most exciting part for me.
 Pinterest is great source for ideas.
 And I often use fancy programs to make my mood boards pretty for you dear folks.
 The truth is though that most times I just sketch my ideas out by hand.
 I will even cut desired items out of magazines or printed pages from the internet and glue them directly onto my sketch.
 This analog method of developing a mood board is more realistic and tangible for me.

 Inspiration can jump out from anywhere.
 So I finish this process by taking a photo of my idea with my cell phone for easy reference if I need it.